Leonardo-Boss/suckless-site/dwm.suckless.org/patches/keymodes.md

  (1) Download the favoured patch and apply it according to the [general instructions](.).
 If you choose vim-keymodes you will have to apply the [flextile patch](./flextile) first.

- (2) Transfer the changes made by the patch in 'config.def.h' to your 'config.h', if needed; please see the patch file for details.
+ (2) Transfer the changes made by the patch in `config.def.h` to your `config.h`, if needed; please see the patch file for details.

- (3) Verify the following lines in the aforementioned arrays.
+ (3) Verify the following lines in the aforementioned arrays; the key bindings are set in reference to a german keyboard layout.
 The entries in the `cmdkeys` array are defined like those in the original `keys` array of dwm and take precedence over the key bindings defined in the `commands` array.
 The modifier and keysym definitions in the `commands` array are themselves arrays with four entries, whereas the first entry in the modifier array corresponds to the first entry in the keysym array and so forth.
+You can find an example configuration [here][3].

      static Key keys[] = {
          /* modifier             key                 function       argument */